-As Socrates is considered the father of philosophy in the West, so the patriarch Abraham is considered the father of faith for really the entire world.
+The West considers Socrates the father of philosophy, just as the entire world regards Abraham as the father of faith.
 The three major monotheistic religions – Christianity, Judaism, and Islam – all claim Abraham as their forefather.1

 Abraham grew up in Ur, a city-state of southern Mesopotamia.
 After the great Flood of Noah, people began to multiply again and spread throughout the earth.
 Noah had three sons: Shem, Ham, and Japheth.
 Shem (from where we get the word Semite) became the ancestor of all of the Middle Eastern peoples, including the Jews and the Arabs.
 It was through the line of Shem that God would reveal Himself to the world.
 He would not do this all at once, but gradually over two millennia, until His revelation culminated in Jesus Christ, the ultimate revelation of God.
 After the Flood, this revelation began with Abraham.